-This work was supported by the Swiss National Science Foundation (SNSF) via the project No. 200021 184742.
-Jonathan Quinson acknowledges the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No. 840523 (CoSolCat).
-S. B. Simonsen and L. Theil Kuhn, Technical University of Denmark, are thanked for access to TEM.
+This work was supported by the Swiss National Science Foundation (SNSF) via project No.

+200021_184742.
+Jonathan Quinson acknowledges the European Union's Horizon 2020 research and innovation program under the Marie Skłodowska-Curie grant agreement No. 840523 access to TEM.
 The Niels Bohr Institute, University of Copenhagen, Denmark, is thanked for access to SAXS equipment, in particular J. K. K. Kirkensgaard.